 The path to becoming a Software Engineer starts with earning a bachelor’s degree in computer science, software engineering, or a related discipline.
 Students should pursue internships while they are in college to gain real-world experience in the field.
 Some companies prefer applicants for more senior Software Engineer positions to have a master’s degree.
 While Software Engineers don’t always write code, having a strong background in computer programming often makes a job candidate more attractive to employers.
 Software Engineers can move up into senior engineer roles, overseeing multiple development projects at once.

 The need for Software Engineers in the coming years should increase.
 It’s one of the fastest-growing jobs in the IT field.
-According to the trade publication Tech Times, Software Engineers should look at solutions involving artificial intelligence (AI) and machine learning.
+Software Engineers should look at solutions involving artificial intelligence (AI) and machine learning.
 More and more companies and industries are looking to AI software to make better use of the data they collect.

 Increased demand for the Internet of Things (IoT) is another trend for Software Engineers to watch in the coming years.
 Devices that can be connected to the internet, from smart appliances to wearable technology, are becoming increasingly popular.
 Many software companies are expected to begin specializing in programming for the IoT sector, so applicants who are knowledgeable about smart technology software will be more in demand.